 Reexamining of the Micro-video Course on Teaching Application

-Abstract-In order to make the micro video resources to be better exploited reasonably and optimize the use in teaching, it is necessary for us to analyze and study of micro-video course.
-This article sorts and positions the current teaching practice on course, and reexamines micro-video course for future research on micro-video course about significance, application and development from the steering and excellent regional educational information resources construction and from the perspective of philosophy of education informatization.
+Abstract-In order to make the micro-video resources to be better exploited reasonably and optimize the use in teaching, it is necessary for us to analyze and study of micro-video course.
+This article sorts and positions the current teaching practice on course, and reexamines micro-video course for future research on micro-video course about significance; application and development from the steering and excellent regional educational information resources construction and from the perspective of philosophy of education informatization.

 Keywords- Micro-video Course; Teaching Resources; Flipped Classroom